-The GARMIN GPS 20 is a GPS sensor board designed for a broad spectrum of OEM (Original Equipment Manufacturer) system applications.
-Based on the proven technology found in all GARMIN GPS receivers, the GPS 20 will track up to eight satellites at a time while providing fast time-to-first-fix, one second navigation updates and low power consumption.
+The GARMIN GPS 25 is a GPS sensor board designed for a broad spectrum of OEM (Original Equipment Manufacturer) system applications.
+The GPS 25 will simultaneously track up to twelve satellites providing fast time-to-first-fix, one second navigation updates and low power consumption.
 Its far reaching capability meets the sensitivity requirements of land navigation as well as the dynamics requirements of high performance aircraft.

-The GPS 20 design utilizes the latest surface mount technology as well as high level circuit integration to achieve superior performance while minimizing space and power requirements.
-All critical components of the system including the RF/IF receiver hardware and the digital baseband are designed and manufactured by GARMIN to ensure the quality and capability of the GPS 20 sensor board.
+The GPS 25 design utilizes the latest surface mount technology as well as high level circuit integration to achieve superior performance while minimizing space and power requirements.
+All critical components of the system including the RF/IF receiver hardware and the digital baseband are designed and manufactured by GARMIN to ensure the quality and capability of the GPS 25 sensor board.
 This hardware capability combined with software intelligence makes the board set easy to integrate and use.

-Although the GPS 20 is designed to withstand rugged operating conditions, it must be mounted in an enclosure as part of a larger system designed by an OEM or system integrator.
+Although the GPS 25 is designed to withstand rugged operating conditions, it must be mounted in an enclosure as part of a larger system designed by an OEM or system integrator.
 A minimum system must provide the sensor board with conditioned input power and L1 GPS RF signal.
 The system may communicate with the board set via a choice of two RS-232 compatible bi-directional communication channels.
 A highly accurate one-pulse-per-second (PPS) output can be utilized in applications requiring precise timing measurements.
 An on-board memory backup battery allows the sensor board to retain critical data such as satellite orbital parameters, last position, date and time.
+Non-volatile memory is also used to retain board configuration settings even if backup battery power fails.
 End user interfaces such as keyboards and displays are added by the application designer.